Principle Ten: Anti-Corruption

 • External: Report on the work against corruption in the annual Communication on Progress; and share experiences and best practices through the submission of examples and case stories;

 • Collective Action: Join forces with industry peers and with other stakeholders to scale up anti-corruption efforts, level the playing field and create fair competition for all.
 Companies can use the B20 Collective Action Hub to create a company profile, propose projects, find partners and on-going projects as well as resources on Anti-Corruption Collective Action.
-Learn more on Collective Action and see our Uniting against Corruption: A Playbook on Anti-Corruption Collective Action to understand how to apply the Collective Action methodology to address identified corruption challenges and mitigate potential business risks;
+Learn more on Collective Action on our website on Anti-Corruption Collective Action to understand how to apply the Collective Action methodology to address identified corruption challenges and mitigate potential business risks;

 • Sign the “Anti-corruption Call to Action”, which is a call from Business to Governments to address corruption and foster effective governance for a sustainable and inclusive global economy.
 Your company’s participation in this Call to Action underscores your continued efforts to integrate anti-corruption into your strategies and operations.
 Learn more about the Call to Action and how to sign.